Hack4Impact-UMD/for-all-ages/matching/README.md

 This will:
 - ✅ Check if environment variables are set
-- ✅ Test Gemini API connection and generate a test embedding
+- ✅ Test Pinecone Inference API connection and generate a test embedding
 - ✅ Test Pinecone connection and check/create the index
 - ✅ Report any issues